 38º 26' 35.8" N | 09º 06' 08.3" W | +351 212 231 653

 Website | Facebook

-A homely family affair who are always welcoming and friendly no matter how busy the restaurant is.
+It is a homely family affair that is always welcoming and friendly no matter how busy the restaurant is.
 Chancers are you'll be greeted by Mateus, the proprietor, personally who is always more than willing to make suggestions depending on the season and the day's catch.
-The chef is Mateus's wife who is extremely gifted in the kitchen at both traditional Portuguese dishes and meals with their own personal flair.
-Their take on a green curry is a infamous locally.
-Make sure you keep room for on of their amazing desserts.
+The chef is Mateus's wife, who is extremely gifted in the kitchen at both traditional Portuguese dishes and meals with their own personal flair.
+Their take on a green curry is infamous locally.
+Make sure you keep room for one of their amazing desserts.
 The wines on offer are locally sourced from small producers and are excellent.
 Although this small restaurant is tucked away in a street behind the main strip it is normally busy and booking is recommended, especially in high season.

 Daily: 12h00 - 15h00/19h00 - 23:00

 4 Largo Anselmo Braancamp, Sesimbra 2970-654, Portugal.